inox-vision/Threat_Simulation/README.md

 - deployed attacker and target endpoints in Proxmox homelab;
 - deployed MITRE Caldera server and Wazuh agents;
 - installed and configured audit loging in linux;
-- updated audit decoders and rules with [SOC Fortress set of rules](https://github.com/socfortress/Wazuh-Rules).
+- updated audit decoders and rules with [SOC Fortress set of rules](https://github.com/socfortress/Wazuh-Rules);
+- configured email alerting for level 12 or higher severity alerts;